dbos-inc/dbos-docs/docs/tutorials/transaction-tutorial.md

 export class Hello {

-  @OperonTransaction()  // Declare this function to be a transaction. static async helloTransaction(ctxt: TransactionContext<Knex>, user: string) {
+  @OperonTransaction()  // Run this function as a database transaction static async helloTransaction(ctxt: TransactionContext<Knex>, user: string) {
     // Retrieve and increment the number of times this user has been greeted. const rows = await ctxt.client<operon_hello>("operon_hello")